Token Swapping on Trees: Weighted Coloured Token Swapping

 Recall that in the coloured token swapping problem, tokens and vertices are assigned colours, possibly with multiple tokens and vertices sharing the same colour, and the aim is to move the tokens to vertices of corresponding colours using a minimum number of swaps.

+Bonnet et al.~\cite{bonnet2017complexity} gave a polynomial time algorithm for coloured token swapping on a star.
+We use their algorithm, but in order to prove (in Section~\ref{sec:weights-colours-star}) that colours and weights separate we need some stronger properties of the algorithm, so we present the details.

-Our algorithm will find a \emph{token-vertex assignment} that maps each token $t$ of colour $c$ to a vertex $v$ of colour $c$, with the interpretation that token $t$ should move to vertex $v$ in the token swapping problem.
+The algorithm finds a \emph{token-vertex assignment} that maps each token $t$ of colour $c$ to a vertex $v$ of colour $c$, with the interpretation that token $t$ should move to vertex $v$ in the token swapping problem.
 Such an assignment yields a standard token-swapping problem which, by Lemma~\ref{lemma:stars}, requires $n_{U}+\ell$ swaps, where $n_{U}$ is the number of unhappy leaves and $\ell$ is the number of non-trivial locked cycles.
 Thus, we want a token-vertex assignment that minimizes $n_{U}+\ell$.
 Note that minimizing $n_U$ is the same as maximizing $n_H$, the number of happy leaves since $n_U = n-1-n_H$, where $n$ is the number of vertices in the star.

-We will find an optimum token-vertex assignment using an auxiliary multigraph $G$ that has a vertex for each colour and one edge for each vertex of the star: for a vertex of colour $c$ with an initial token of colour $d$, add a directed edge from $c$ to $d$ in $G$.
+An optimum token-vertex assignment is found using an auxiliary multigraph $G$ that has a vertex for each colour and one edge for each vertex of the star: for a vertex of colour $c$ with an initial token of colour $d$, add a directed edge from $c$ to $d$ in $G$.
 In case $c=d$ this edge is a loop.
 See Figure~\ref{fig:coloured-star} for an example.

-Let $\lambda$ be the number of \emph{leaf loops} of $G$---loops corresponding to leaf vertices of the star.
+Let $\lambda$ be the number of \emph{leaf loops} of $G$---loops corresponding to leaves of the star.
 Any leaf loop corresponding to leaf vertex $v$ and token $t$ can be turned into a happy leaf by assigning token $t$ to vertex $v$.
 This maximizes the number of happy leaves, $n_H$.

 In the input, the number of vertices of colour $c$ is equal to the number of tokens of colour $c$.
 Thus, each vertex of $G$ has in-degree equal to out-degree, which implies that any connected component in $G$ is strongly connected and has a directed Eulerian tour.
 We call a connected component \emph{trivial} if it has one vertex.
 Let $\kappa$ be the number of non-trivial connected components of $G$ not counting the component that contains the edge corresponding to the center vertex of the star.